U.S. Route 1 Alternate (Baltimore, Maryland): Route description

 US 1 Alt. begins at a partial interchange with US 1, which heads north as Southwestern Boulevard through Arbutus and south as Washington Boulevard toward Elkridge.
 There is no access from southbound US 1 Alt. to northbound US 1 or from southbound US 1 to northbound US 1 Alt.
 US 1 Alt. heads northeast as Washington Boulevard, a four-lane undivided highway that immediately crosses over Amtrak's Northeast Corridor railroad line, which carries MARC Train's Penn Line, and Herbert Run.
 The highway passes through Halethorpe, where the route temporarily expands to a divided highway through its three-ramp partial cloverleaf interchange with I-695 (Baltimore Beltway).
 There is no ramp from eastbound I-695 to US 1 Alt.; that movement is made via a ramp from eastbound I-695 to Sulphur Spring Road, which intersects US 1 Alt. at the I-695 junction, at the I-95–I-695 interchange to the west.

 US 1 Alt. continues northeast to an intersection with Caton Avenue and Hammonds Ferry Road just south of the Baltimore city limits.
 The alternate route leaves Washington Boulevard to turn north onto four-lane divided Caton Avenue and enters the independent city.
 US 1 Alt. then meets the western end of Patapsco Avenue at a directional intersection from which the latter avenue heads southeast.
-There is no direct access from Patapsco Avenue to the southbound alternate route or from the southbound alternate route to eastbound Patapsco Avenue; those movements are made via Washington Boulevard.
+There is no direct access from Patapsco Avenue to the southbound alternate route or from the northbound alternate route to eastbound Patapsco Avenue; those movements are made via Washington Boulevard.
 US 1 Alt. heads north as a six-lane divided highway through a seven-ramp partial cloverleaf interchange with I-95.
 The highway reduces to a four-lane undivided highway and passes by Seton Keough High School, the former Cardinal Gibbons School, and St. Agnes Hospital before reaching its northern terminus at US 1 (Wilkens Avenue).
-Caton Avenue continues north through western Baltimore toward MD 144 and US 40.
+Caton Avenue continues north through western Baltimore toward MD 144 (Frederick Avenue, where it changes to Hilton Street) and US 40.

 All of US 1 Alt. is a part of the National Highway System as a principal arterial.